 Q: How many medals will be awarded?

 A: Numerous events will be held, but only one gold, one silver, and one bronze medal will be distributed per event, per division (though for team events, all team members will receive medals).
+The sole possible exception to this is that potentially for the Great Trading Game in the Middle School and Intermediate Divisions, two separate sets of medals will be awarded.
+In those competitions, 5th graders (and grade equivalent students) might compete solely against other 5th graders, as will 6th, 7th, and 8th graders as well.
+A decision on this will be made before IGC begins.

 Q: What are the buzzer-based quiz events?